 The chair of each comprehensive exam committee informs the Graduate Secretary in writing of the committee's evaluation, and provides a copy of the exam questions and answers or of the comprehensive statement for the student's file.
 The Graduate Secretary lists comprehensive exam results for full faculty approval along with graduate student petitions as these are brought to the Graduate Studies Committee and full department faculty from time to time.
-If a student has failed a comprehensive examination (including by exceeding the time limit for the Comprehensive Statement option in cultural or physical anthropology—see below), the chair of the comprehensive exam committee will also forward a recommendation as to whether the student should be allowed to retake the examination or should be dismissed from the program.
+If a student has failed a comprehensive examination (including by exceeding the time limit for the Comprehensive Statement option in cultural or biological anthropology—see below), the chair of the comprehensive exam committee will also forward a recommendation as to whether the student should be allowed to retake the examination or should be dismissed from the program.
 This will be included in the comprehensive examination results that are brought to full faculty for ratification.
 If the student's continuation in the program is contemplated, the viability of a course of progress, including the constitution of appropriate comprehensive examination and dissertation committees will be fully weighed.
 A failed comprehensive examination may be retaken only once; it must be passed by the end of the term following the term in which the student failed the previous examination.
 This will not automatically extend the overall time limit for completion of comprehensive examinations and overview.

 The Three-day Written Examination